Hugo Berkhout

 Hugo A. Berkhout (born 9 April 1974) is a Dutch currency specialist and politician.
-He has been a member of the Senate since October 2020.
+He served as a member of the Senate between October 2020 and June 2023.
 There, he represented the conservative and right-wing populist party Forum for Democracy until he stepped out of the party the following month amidst an internal crisis.
 He later joined the splinter party JA21.

 Non-political career

 Berkhout was born in the Gelderland village of Beesd and studied at an Amsterdam university.
 He subsequently worked for Delta Lloyd Bank as a fixed income manager and FX trader.
 Beside his job, he served as treasurer of the Dutch chapter of the industry body ACI Financial Markets Association and as head of the treasury committee of the self-regulatory organization Dutch Securities Institute, both in the years 2011–19.

 Between February 2017 and March 2019, he was ALM/liquidity/FX trade director at Amsterdam Trade Bank, a subsidiary of Alfa-Bank.
 Thereafter, he moved to the Cypriot municipality Strovolos to lead the treasury and financial institutions department of financial technology company iSignthis at their operations center.
 In November 2020, he took a job as partner investments and treasury services at Kylla Corporate Transactions in Amsterdam.